siana-systems/pympcam/docs/coral_manager.rst

 Coral Manager
 =============

-MPCam board has a `Coral Accelerator Module <https://coral.ai/products/accelerator-module>`_ available to the user.
+MPCam comes with a `Coral Accelerator Module <https://coral.ai/products/accelerator-module>`_.

 PyMPCam provides :py:meth:`pympcam.coralManager` to turn on or off the module.